romanwixinger/quantum-gates-docs/docs/source/gates.rst

 While the usage is fairly trivial, there is one dangerous subtlety that the user should be aware of.
-As computer programs are deterministic, the sampling from probability distributions often works by using a pseudorandom number generator underneath.
-Thus, the user should not accidentaly sample the same gates multiple times, which can happen when the same simulation is run in parallel many times, and the seed of the pseudorandom number generator is the same in each run.
+As computer programs are deterministic, the sampling from probability distributions often works by using a pseudo-random number generator underneath.
+Thus, the user should not accidentaly sample the same gates multiple times, which can happen when the same simulation is run in parallel many times, and the seed of the pseudo-random number generator is the same in each run.
 An easy fix would be to set a random seed in the start of each simulation.

 .. code:: python